-A cast-iron pan is one of the cornerstones of the kitchen; however, you might have heard that these pans need to be taken care of in a unique way called seasoning.
+A cast-iron pan is one of the cornerstones of the kitchen; however, before you can break out your cast iron cookbook, you need to take care of your cast iron in a way called “seasoning”.
 If you’ve been eyeing a new skillet or already have one, you need to know how to take care of cast iron.
 Seasoning protects both the food and the pan, extending the life of the skillet and its cooking abilities.
 Understanding the seasoning process starts with understanding the science behind it.

 Why is Seasoning Required for a Cast Iron Pan?